 Is the Compost Bin Likely to Self Combust (Spontaneously Combust)?

 It is highly unlikely that a compost heap will self-combust under any normal composting conditions due to the moisture left in the decomposing waste.
-In fact most organic chemicals will only self-ignite around the 120°C mark and the maximum temperature most domestic compost heaps will achieve is 75°C.
+In fact, most organic chemicals will only self-ignite at around 120°C and the maximum temperature most domestic compost heaps will achieve is 75°C.

 Scientific experts report that combustion is possible but only in extremely rare circumstances and it is near impossible to ignite a small domestic heap.

 It can happen with very large dry heaps or haystacks and as such sizes over 2x2 meters are considered as a risk.
 The damp inner core decays creating heat and this heat does not escape fast enough (materials are self-insulating) and airflow becomes restricted.
 If this heat persists for long enough it can lead to ‘self-oxidation heating’ and push the temperature up to 120°C and hence self-ignite.
 Most reported compost fires have started with a poorly managed pile of wood or dry plant matter and fires in dry waste and/or compost sites are most often linked to the inadvertent addition of hot ashes, cigarettes and other materials that were already alight.